AsmaSyedTajuddin/SuicideTrendAnalysis/README.md

 Generation

 The following algorithms will be tested on the given dataset and the one with the best performance would be declared suitable:

-Random Forest
+1. Random Forest
-Decision Tree
+2. Decision Tree
-Linear Regression
+3. Linear Regression
-Support Vector Regression
+4. Support Vector Machine